-The Safe Office provides confidential crisis response, ongoing support and prevention services to Reynolda Campus students for concerns related to interpersonal violence, including sexual misconduct, relationship violence, and stalking.
+The Safe Office provides confidential crisis response, ongoing support and prevention services to Reynolda Campus students for concerns related to interpersonal violence, including sexual misconduct, relationship violence and stalking.
 For urgent matters, the helpline can be reached 24/7 during the academic year at 336.758.5285.
-For non-urgent appointments, email safe@wfu.edu or visit safeoffice.wfu.edu/ for more information.
+For non-urgent appointments, email safe@wfu.edu or visit safeoffice.wfu.edu for more information.

-THERE ARE HUNDREDS of substantive campus employment opportunities that provide students transferable life skills and career development as well as financial income.
-Check out the wide variety of jobs and internships available to students through the Office of Personal and Career Development posts on campus opportunities on HANDSHAKE, an online portal for jobs, internships and career-related events.

-Departments that provide student employment opportunities include:
+THERE ARE HUNDREDS of substantive campus employment opportunities that provide students transferable life skills and career development as well as income.
+Once you have your WFU email set up, check out the wide variety of jobs and internships available to students through the Office of Personal and Career Development.
+Handshake is the OPCD's online portal for on-campus jobs, internships and career-related events.
+While not an exhaustive list, here are a few departments that provide student employment opportunities: